Davisco Foods International

 Davisco Foods International was managed until 2012 by Stanley's son, Mark Davis.
 Mark's son, Jon Davis, was appointed CEO from January 1, 2012.
+They also own Cambria, the sole producer of quartz work surfaces in the United States.

 History

 1943–1953

 On August 1, 1943, Stanley Davis decided to buy the St. Peter Creamery, a dairy company located in his hometown of St. Peter, Minnesota.
 Harvey Parson, Davis's former teacher, was a partner in the creamery for six months, as was Eiler Grand after that.
 When Parsons and Grand left to start their own companies elsewhere, Davis became the sole owner of the company.

 In 1944, World War II brought a sudden change to the dairy markets; the government wanted skim milk to ship overseas and began rationing butter.
 Demand and prices for dairy products were high during this time, permanently changing both the market and the business model of St. Peter Creamery.

 1953–1963

 When prices began to drop during the 1950s, the St. Peter Creamery faced many challenges.
 In order to continue running the company, Stan Davis decided to purchase a dryer.
 In 1959, Stan Davis's son Mark began working for the company as a driver for the new bulk milk pickup route.